Tips on selling (or buying) an antique or vintage clock

 If you are a collector or simply have a general interest in mechanical clocks and wish to sell antique and/or vintage clocks then, read on.
 I am not a seller but I purchase clocks to build my collection.

-Although I do not advertise sales on my blog I sell the odd clock locally as a method of managing my collection.
-Most of the clocks I have sold have been serviced by myself and my only interest is recouping the time spend on cleaning and repairs.
+I occasionally sell clocks locally as a way to manage my collection.
+Most of the clocks I’ve sold have been serviced by me, and my main goal is to recover the time spent on cleaning and repairs, rather than promoting sales on my blog.

 Mauthe buffet clock C. 1950